Carmenloww/Kickstarter-Analysis/README.md

 ## Overview of Project

 ### Purpose
 The purpose of this project was to help Louise plan her campaign.
-We can make data and analyze the Kickstarter data file provided by using Excel.
+She wanted to see how different the campaigns do with their launch dates and their funding goals.
+We can obtain data and analyze the Kickstarter data file being provided by using Excel.

 ## Analysis and Challenges